-- If an IPv6 basic ACL is for QoS traffic classification, do not specify the fragment or routing keyword.
+- If an IPv6 basic ACL is for QoS traffic classification, do not specify the fragment, routing or vpn-instance keyword.
 The keyword can cause ACL application failure.
-The logging and counting keywords (even if specified) do not take effect for QoS. - If an IPv6 basic ACL is for packet filtering, do not specify the fragment or routing keyword.
+The logging and counting keywords (even if specified) do not take effect for QoS. - If an IPv6 basic ACL is for packet filtering, do not specify the fragment, routing or vpn-instance keyword.